School-of-Life-Project/Portal/README.md

 You will need [Rust](https://www.rust-lang.org/tools/install) and [Node.js](https://nodejs.org/en/download) to build this application.

-First, install the app's dependencies.
+First, install the applications's dependencies.

 ```bash
 npm install
 ```

 Then, you can:
-- run the app in development mode with `npx tauri dev`
+- run the application in development mode with `npx tauri dev`
 - build an optimized binary with `npx tauri build`